ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 ```
 {: pre}

-Locate the `auto_activation_volume_list' parameter and add all volume groups except the one you defined for the NFS cluster to this list.
+Locate the `auto_activation_volume_list` parameter and add all volume groups except the one you defined for the NFS cluster to this list.

 See an example of how to set the `auto_activation_volume_list` entry in `/etc/lvm/lvm.conf`: